Trips of EU residents - annual data (tour_dem)

 15.1.
 Comparability - geographical

-The data are comparable with the data of other European Union countries.
+The data are comparable with the data from other European Union countries.

 The survey covers the whole country.
 However, the problems of comparability between regions can rise from the different response rates in urban and rural areas and in small and large towns.
 Due to the quite small sample size, calibration and weighting based only on sex and age groups, these differences cannot be eliminated.